 Overview

 The information that is updated is the customer name, address, city, state, zip, phone, website, and fax number.
-You have the option to update the territory or status and you can add custom fields in ConnectWise to sync the sales rep from e-automate to ConnectWise.
-If there are any of these fields that you do not want to be updated, we can modify the update process to not make updates on any of these fields, please just let us know.
+You have the option to add the territory on inserts, and you can add custom fields in ConnectWise to sync the sales rep and on-hold code from e-automate to ConnectWise.
+If there are any of these fields that you do not want to be updated, we can modify the update process to not make updates on any of these fields.
+Please just let us know.
 No contacts are synced between the two systems.

 To run any of the sync pieces, you must be subscribed to ID747 and have the customer mapping in place.
-You do not need to have ID747 updating the company records in ConnectWise.
+You do not need to have ID747 update the company records in ConnectWise.

 * * *